 I try to set aside time on the weekend to make homemade chicken or vegetable broth, which I freeze in quart-sized containers or freezer bags.
 Fun bonus tip: roasting vegetables for broth enriches the flavor.
 (I also keep a couple of boxes of good-quality commercial broth since I don’t always have time to make homemade.)

 Most of us have bags of carrots and celery in the fridge, and an onion or two in the pantry.
 These are the building blocks for countless soups and stews.
 Chop them separately and store them in bags or containers in the refrigerator.
 Then just scoop out the amount you need to make your soup or stew.

 You can freeze the tops of celery and extra bits of carrots and other vegetables and then add them to your broth.
 I like to add the stalks of fennel bulbs, which impart a nice sweetness.
 Avoid using strongly flavored vegetables such as broccoli or cauliflower (unless, of course, you are making broccoli or cauliflower soup!).

 Sweat your celery, carrots, and onions in a little olive oil (my preferred cooking fat) to soften them and bring out their flavors.
 Then add additional vegetables and legumes, and your broth.

 Add nutrition and flavor boosters

-Toss in a handful of greens, such as spinach, Swiss chard or kale.
-Herbs such as rosemary, sage or basil, and spices such as chili pepper, black pepper, and bay leaves add an extra layer of flavor to soup.
+Toss in a handful of greens, such as spinach, Swiss chard, or kale.
+Herbs such as rosemary, sage, or basil, and spices such as chili pepper, black pepper, and bay leaves add an extra layer of flavor to soups or stews.
 For Italian soups, I usually toss in a rind of Parmigiano-Reggiano.

 Let it simmer